scottslowe/weblog/content/post/2015-01-27-using-fork-branch-git-workflow.md

 ## Making a Local Clone

 Even though you have a copy of the original repository in your GitHub account, you don't yet have a way to make changes to your copy of the repository.
 Recall from the two earlier Git/GitHub articles that you first have to clone the repository down to your local system using `git clone`.
-Otherwise, you have no way of actually making changes to the forked repository in your GitHub account.
+Otherwise, you have no practical way of making changes to the forked repository in your GitHub account.

 Before you can run `git clone`, though, you need to determine the URL for the forked repository.
 That's pretty simple: just navigate to the forked repository (this is the copy of the original repository residing in your GitHub account) and look on the right-hand side of the web page.
 You should see an area that is labeled "HTTPS clone URL".
 Simple copy the URL there, and then use it with `git clone` like this (this is the clone URL for the OVS web site repository):